DennisHeine/dailyschedule/README.md

-# dailyschedule
+# Daily Schedule

-A schedule for your daily paning
+Requirements:
+-JRE 16
+-javafx

+To start, call run.sh or run.bat, depending on your OS